kjosib/kjosib.github.io/Counterpoint/effects.md

 Naturally, I had a look around to see what I could see about the topic.
 Honestly, I think the Ivory Tower is making a big fat mistake.

-Industry codebases grow to gargantuan propotions and last for a very long time.
-50-year-old code still runs in banks today.
-Maintainers come and go, passing the torch -- *but not their accumulated deep knowledge* -- to their successors at odd intervals.

-Effect systems deliberately elide the interprocedural relationships between cause and effect.
-This obscures some of the most important information a maintainer needs in order to be able to reason effectively *and locally* about a given bit of code.
-I may be so lucky as to know *that* something happens, but not *when, where, or why* it happens.
-But sensible OO architecture represents all of those essential elements of information directly in the code.
-(In fact, you could encapsulate the meaning of "sensible OO architecture" by this dictum.)

 ## Quick digression to explain what all the hype is about

 Think of exceptions.
 You know: try/catch/finally like in Java, C++, Python, Ruby, or your other favorite conventional language.